CANVAS BAG DRAMA

 Tutors

-OWNER AND DIRECTOR Felicity Williams, BMus (Hons), LTCL, LRSM, Dip Tchg
+PATRON Felicity Williams, BMus (Hons), LTCL, LRSM, Dip Tchg

 Andrew Gilbert, B.Sc.
 Dip CHPsy